animtel/ReactGrowApp/README.md

 For simulate db i was using this site https://jsonplaceholder.typicode.com/ which provide some json data.
 Thats why, if you will change, add or delete contact, after reload the page, they return back...)

+## Different versions:

+- In the `master` branch you can see simple implementation crud operations; For managing of state i've used context api;
+- In the `redux-version` branch you can see different way for managing state of app by redux where i'm using standart approach store -> view -> dispatch -> action -> reducer -> store;

 ## How to run?

 - you need to install nodejs and npm: [https://nodejs.org/en/](https://nodejs.org/en/) download and install